 Doors open at 8:00 AM.
 People start showing up throughout the morning to hear the music and watch the cooking.
 Dishes start rolling out around 1:00 and continue into the late afternoon.

 I loved this parade because it showed a community coming together to do something it’s been doing for 100 years.
 Far more people participate than watch.
-And it’s clear they are doing entirely for their own enjoyment, not as a show for tourists.
+And they are doing the event for their own enjoyment, not as a show for tourists.

 A century ago, local folks in these beggar costumes went from house to house collecting ingredients for a communal Fat Tuesday Gumbo.
 If a farmer had a chicken to donate he’d have some fun by letting it go and making the “beggars” chase it.